Data Engineering with Azure Synapse Analytics

 • GitHub setup

-• Navigating Synapse Analytics Studio
+• Navigating the Synapse Analytics Studio

 • LAB: Provision an Azure Synapse Analytics workspace